-(Amounts in millions) 20 19 2018
+(Amounts in millions) 2020 2019

-Beginning balance \$ 17.9 \$ 28.7
+Beginning balance \$ 18.2 \$ 17.9

-Additions based on tax positions related to prior years 0.9 0.7
+Additions based on tax positions related to prior years 0.9 0.9

-Additions based on tax positions related to current year 0.8
+Additions based on tax positions related to current year 0.6 -

 Settlements with cash or attributes (0.1)

-Reductions for tax positions of prior years and other (0.5) (12.3)
+Reductions for tax positions of prior years and other (0.5)

-Ending balance \$ 18.2 \$ 17.9
+Ending balance \$ 19.7 \$ 18.2

-As of December 31, 2019 and 2018, the liability for unrecognized tax benefits was \$18.2 million and \$17.9 million, respectively, exclusive of interest and penalties.
-For 2019 and 2018, the net amount of unrecognized tax benefits that if recognized could impact the effective tax rate was \$18.2 million and \$17.9 million, respectively.
+As of December 31, 2020 and 2019, the liability for unrecognized tax benefits was \$19.7 million and \$18.2 million, respectively, exclusive of interest and penalties.
+For 2020 and 2019, the net amount of unrecognized tax benefits that if recognized could impact the effective tax rate was \$19.7 million and \$18.2 million, respectively.
 The Company accrues interest and penalties for unrecognized tax benefits through "Income tax expense" in the Consolidated Statements of Operations.
+For

-For 2019 and 2018, the Company's accrual for interest and penalties increased by \$1.0 million and decreased by \$1.6 million, respectively.
-As of December 31, 2019 and 2018, the Company had a liability of \$8.3 million and \$7.3 million, respectively, accrued for interest and penalties within "Accounts payable and other liabilities."
+2020 and 2019, the Company's accrual for interest and penalties increased by \$1.1 million and increased by \$1.0 million, respectively.
+As of December 31, 2020 and 2019, the Company had a liability of \$9.4 million and \$8.3 million, respectively, accrued for interest and penalties within "Accounts payable and other liabilities."
 As a result of the Company's litigation related to its securities losses discussed in more detail in Note 14 - Commitments and Contingencies, it is possible that there could be a significant decrease to the total amount of unrecognized tax benefits over the next 12 months.
-However, as of December 31, 2019, it is not possible to reasonably estimate the expected change to the total amount of unrecognized tax positions over the next 12 months.
+However, as of December 31, 2020, it is not possible to reasonably estimate the expected change to the total amount of unrecognized tax positions over the next 12 months.

-Note 13 - Commitments and Contingencies
+Note 14 - Commitments and Contingencies

-Letters of Credit - At December 31, 2019, the Company had \$0.1 million outstanding letters of credit.
-These letters of credit reduce the amount available under the First Lien Revolving Credit Facility.
+Letters of Credit - At December 31, 2020, the Company had no borrowings and nominal outstanding letters of credit under the First Lien Revolving Credit Facility.

 Legal Proceedings - The matters set forth below are subject to uncertainties and outcomes that are not predictable.
 The Company accrues for these matters as any resulting losses become probable and can be reasonably estimated.
 Further, the Company maintains insurance coverage for many claims and litigation matters.
-In relation to various legal matters, including those described below, the Company had \$57.5 million of liability recorded in "Accounts payable and other liabilities" in the Consolidated Balance Sheets as of December 31, 2019 and 2018.
-During 2019, a nominal charge was recorded for legal proceedings while \$42.0 million was recorded for legal proceedings during 2018 in "Transaction and operations support" in the Consolidated Statements of Operations.
+In relation to various legal matters, including those described below, the Company had \$57.0 million and \$57.5 million of estimated liability recorded within "Accounts payable and other liabilities" in the Consolidated Balance Sheets as of December 31, 2020 and December 31, 2019, respectively.
+For the years 2020 and 2019, a nominal charge was recorded for legal proceedings.